-Gold has long been seen as a worthwhile opportunity for diversifying your investment portfolio, especially if you’re worried about inflation.
-This is because gold’s value tends to stay relatively stable, even during periods of market volatility.
+Gold can help diversify your investment portfolio, especially if you are concerned about inflation, because its value tends to stay relatively stable, even during periods of market volatility.
+I’m always on the lookout for ways to diversify my portfolio, gold being one of them.

 Featured High Yield Savings Accounts

-Earn 4.60% APY3 and collect up to a $300 cash bonus with direct deposit or $5,000 or more in qualifying deposits.4 FDIC Insured.
+Earn up to 4.30% APY2 and collect up to a $300 cash bonus with direct deposit or $5,000 or more in qualifying deposits.3 FDIC Insured.4

 How much is a gold bar worth?

-Gold bars are available in many different sizes, often ranging from one-gram gold bars (0.032 oz t) to one-kilo gold bars (32.5 oz t).
-Here’s a breakdown of some of the common gold bar sizes and their prices as of Sep 25, 2023:
+Gold bars, also known as gold bricks and blocks, are available in many different sizes, often ranging from one-gram gold bars (0.032 oz t) to one-kilo gold bars (32.5 oz t).
+Here’s a breakdown of some of the common gold bar sizes and their prices as of August 27, 2024:

 Gold bar size | Price* |